-Percentage of major 'advanced' economies' populations who have had one shot populations who have had two shots
+Percentage of major 'advanced' economies' populations who have had one shot

-Note: Data up to 8th - 10th June.
+Note: Data up 2nd - 4th June.
 Sources: Our World in Data, Coronavirus (COVID-19) Vaccinations; covid19data.com.au.
 Return to "What's New".

-Percentage of major 'advanced' economies'
+Percentage of major 'advanced' economies' populations who have had two shots